theSdev/optic-mart/design/epics/viewframesindividually.md

-# View Frame by URL
+# View Frames Individually
 ## Definition
-A frame can be viewed by visiting a page with a unique specified URL if the privacy criteria is met.
+A frame can be viewed individually by users and non-users if the privacy criteria is met.

 ## Additional Info
 A frame owner can mark certain frames or only their prices as private (./markframeasprivate.md).